 For transfer students, it is very difficult to get admitted to Brandeis University.

-For transfer students wishing to start in the Fall, the deadline to apply is March 15.
-Applicants should hear back by May 25.
+For transfer students wishing to start in the fall, the deadline to apply is March 15.

 Can I defer my acceptance to Brandeis University?